-Objective 4e - Provide a comprehensive public transport system in the Major Urban Areas
+Provide a comprehensive public transport system in the Major Urban Areas

-- Work commenced on Halesowen Bus Station and highway enabling works in October 2007. - Transport strategy finalised and approved by the Council's Cabinet in February 2008 to provide a coherent framework for implementation of the Local Transport Plan and to address local transportation issues.
+- Work commenced on Halesowen Bus Station and highway enabling works. - Transport strategy finalised and reported to Cabinet in February 2008.

 Strategic Aim 5 - To champion the interests and assets of Dudley Borough, securing resources and improving its position regionally, nationally and internationally